ipDTL, you heard about it yet?

 At time of writing, when you sign up for an account, you only get one login, which means you have to buy a separate link if you want to work with other people via ipDTL, unless they have their own login.
 Link+ simply means that I’m ready to do voiceovers with anyone that needs them, I just send them the link+ I have, they click it on and we’re connected.
 The Link+ is useless without you logging in, so don’t worry about other people using something you’ve paid for.

-I think Ive covered everything there, its basically the end for ISDN and the beginning of something brilliant for voiceover artists.
+I think Ive covered everything there, its basically the end for ISDN and the beginning of something brilliant for talent who provide voice over services online.
 If you’ve got any questions about how I use it, do leave a comment below and I’ll get back to you.
 Or get in touch with me via the booking page.

-If you need a voice over, wherever you are in the world, I can now do it for you, all you need is google chrome and we’re away.
+If you need a British male voice over artist, wherever you are in the world, I can now do it for you, all you need is google chrome and we’re away.
 Book a session here.

 Also, if you want to try ipDTL for FREE, just click the image below.